Manderby/NALib/Readme.txt

 differently, for example to save time.
 If you choose so, just make sure you know what you are doing.

-Do not use the destroyXXX functions on stack variables!
+Do not use the naDestroyXXX functions on stack variables!